tele0x/promexporter/README.md

-# Sample prometheus sidecar container
+# Example prometheus sidecar container

-Use this container as a sidecar to expose metrics for prometheus Set the following env variables on your deployment yaml file
+Use this container as a sidecar to expose metrics for prometheus Set the following env variables on your deployment yaml file:

 DATA_FILE cvs data file containing the metrics POLLING_INTERVAL_SECONDS how often the data file is read